-- Red Hat Enterprise Linux version 7.x and 8.x based on x86\64 architecture. - CentOS version 7.x based on x86\64 architecture.
+- Red Hat Enterprise Linux versions 7.x and from 8.0 to 8.6, based on x86 64 architecture. - CentOS version 7.x based on x86 64 architecture.
 CentOS Stream is not supported.

 See the Interoperability Matrix for the complete and most current list of supported Red Hat Enterprise Linux and CentOS versions.